gitrdm/yaep/README.md

     the Unicode notes in ``doc/unicode_support.md``,
     or the YAEP examples in files ``test*.c`` in directories ``test/C`` or ``test/C++``.

+  ## Encoding / Unicode

+  YAEP expects UTF-8 encoded input for grammar descriptions, symbol names, terminal names, abstract node labels, and other public string APIs.
+Strings passed to YAEP (for example, the `description` argument to `yaep_parse_grammar`) must be valid UTF-8.
+The project includes a small Unicode wrapper and uses the vendored `utf8proc` library to validate and normalize UTF-8 where appropriate (see `src/unicode/yaep_unicode.*`).

+  Notes for callers:
+  - YAEP stores strings as UTF-8 byte buffers; stored lengths are byte counts, not code point counts.
+  - YAEP performs NFC normalization on names in some symbol-insertion paths.
+    Callers that need canonicalization may also call the helpers in `src/unicode/yaep_unicode.h`.
+  - If YAEP encounters invalid UTF-8 in a grammar description or symbol name, it will report the error code `YAEP_INVALID_UTF8` (see `src/yaep.h`).

+  If you need to work in a different encoding, convert text to UTF-8 before calling YAEP.

 # Installing:
   * ``mkdir build``
   * ``cd build``